-Access assessments provide you with a comprehensive analysis of your venue, services, management and employment practices as they relate to access by people experiencing disabilities.
+Access assessments provide you with a comprehensive analysis of your venue, services, management and employment practices as they relate to access by people experiencing disability.

 - Receive an extensive report outlining potential barriers to participation and recommendations for cost-effective solutions

-- Implement accessibility strategies for other markets, including parents with prams, people with literacy difficulties, older people or people from culturally diverse backgrounds
+- Implement accessibility strategies for other markets, such as parents with prams or older people

 - Spend time and money now on access and save your organisation considerable time and money on disability discrimination complaints in the future